Kate Edwards: Education and career

 Edwards was the founder and chair of the Game Localization Special Interest Group (SIG) in the International Game Developers Association (IGDA), and served as a board of directors member for the IGDA Seattle chapter.
 Edwards was awarded the IGDA's 2011 MVP award for her contributions to the organization and to the game industry.
 In December 2012, she was appointed as the executive director of the International Game Developers Association after Gordon Bellamy moved on from the position.
 Edwards left IDGA in 2017.

 Edwards was listed as one of "The 10 Most Powerful Women In Gaming" in 2013 by Fortune, and in 2014 she was named as one of the video games industry's six "People of the Year".

-Edwards conceived of the 50 Over 50 List to showcase games developers who were over the age of 50, and "as a response to the reality that ageism is a rampant problem in the game industry and within the broader technology sector."
+Edwards conceived of the 50 Over 50 List to showcase game developers who were over the age of 50, and "as a response to the reality that ageism is a rampant problem in the game industry and within the broader technology sector."
 The yearly list was first published in 2018.

 Edwards received the Ambassador Award at the 20th Game Developers Choice Awards in March 2020 for her past work in the IGDA and current work in the Global Game Jam.

+In 2021, Edwards was inducted into the Women in Games Hall of Fame.